-- reading course presentations/ "lectures"
+- Reading course presentations/ "lectures"

-- reading other materials
+- Reading other materials

-- participation in online discussions
+- Participation in online discussions

-- doing research
+- Doing research

-- writing papers or other assignments
+- Writing papers or other assignments

-- completing all other assignments (e.g., projects)
+- Completing all other assignments (e.g., projects)

 The total time spent on these tasks should be roughly equal to that spent on comparable tasks in a classroom-based course.
 Time spent downloading or uploading documents, troubleshooting technical problems, or in chat rooms (unless on course assignments such as group projects) should not be counted.

-In determining the time on task for an online course, useful information include the following:
+In determining the time on task for an online course, include the following useful information:

-- the course objectives and expected learning outcomes - the list of topics in the course outline or syllabus; the textbooks, additional readings, and related education materials (such as software) required - statements in course materials informing students of the time and/or effort they are expected to devote to the course or individual parts of it

-• a listing of the pedagogical tools to be used in the online course, how each will be used, and the expectations for participation (e.g., in an online discussion, how many substantive postings will be required of a student for each week or unit?)
+- The course objectives and expected learning outcomes - The list of topics in the course outline or syllabus; the textbooks, additional readings, and related education materials (such as software) required - Statements in course materials informing students of the time and/or effort they are expected to devote to the course or individual parts of it - · A listing of the pedagogical tools to be used in the online course, how each will be used, and the expectations for participation (e.g., in an online discussion, how many substantive postings will be required of a student for each week or unit?)

 Theoretically, one should be able to measure any course, regardless of delivery method, by the description of content covered.
-However, this is difficult for anyone other than the course developer or instructor to determine accurately, since the same statement of content (in a course outline or syllabus) can represent many different levels of breadth and depth in the treatment of that content, and require widely varying amounts of time
+However, this is difficult for anyone other than the course developer or instructor to determine accurately, since the same statement of content (in a course outline or syllabus) can represent many different levels of breadth and depth in the treatment of that content, and require widely varying amounts of time.